Mississippi Labor Laws Guide

 Mississippi wage laws

-The very first segment we ought to cover is the minimum wage requirement per hour worked in Mississippi.
+The first segment we’ll cover in this text is the hourly minimum wage requirement in the state of Mississippi.

 The minimum wage requirement is different for non-tipped and tipped employees.

-Moreover, certain occupations are exempt from this requirement, and we'll cover all instances in the following segments.
+Moreover, certain occupations are exempt from this requirement, and we will cover all instances in the following segments.

 Let's see what Mississippi employees are entitled to, in terms of fair and adequate compensation for their work, on an hourly basis.